adityamishraaaa/DSE312-CV/README.md

 # DSE312-CV
-The repository contains the assignments and project work of the Computer Vision course undertaken in fall of 2024 at IISER-B.
+The repository contains the assignments and project work of the Computer Vision course undertaken in fall of 2024 at IISER-Bhopal.
+The under taken course project focused on predicting pothole detection.